Home/Advice/Gas and LPG in Europe

 IrelandACME

-- Gaslow Direct (gaslowdirect.com).
+• Gaslow Direct, gaslowdirect.com.
 The official source for Gaslow systems and adapter kits.

-- The LPG Shop (thelpgshop.co.uk).
+• The LPG Shop, thelpgshop.co.uk.
 A long-standing specialist retailer with a good range.

-- Autogas 2000 (autogas2000.co.uk).
+• Autogas 2000, autogas2000.co.uk.
 A trusted supplier and a good choice if you are thinking about having a refillable system fitted.

-- Motorhome dealers such as Marquis Leisure and Camper UK usually stock Gaslow kits in their accessory shops.
+• Motorhome dealers such as Marquis Leisure and Camper UK usually stock Gaslow kits in their accessory shops.

-A word on Halfords: they occasionally have a single Bayonet adapter on the shelf, but rarely the full 3-piece European kit.
+Halfords occasionally has a single Bayonet adapter on the shelf, but rarely the full 3-piece European kit.
 Order online and give yourself enough time before the ferry.
+And note that Morrisons and Shell have been closing LPG pumps at sites around the country, so before you drive to your nearest one, check it is still open.

-Common questions
+VICommon questions

 Can I exchange Calor gas bottles in Europe?